 Yes, this is because of the aggressive jpeg compression that Facebook applies to our photos, which photographers are always eager to complain about at any opportunity.
 As I’ve insisted in the past, we can’t blame Facebook for doing this.

 Jpeg compression is not Facebook’s creation, though.
 It was devised many years beforehand.
-And it is the nature of jpeg compression that very pure primary colors get degraded more than most.
+And it is the nature of jpeg compression that very pure primary colours get degraded more than most.
 I don’t understand how it works, and it’s not important that you do either.
 We must simply accept that it is so, and find ways to manage it.

 Before I delve into matters of compression, I must point out that it can be avoided on Facebook business pages by using PNG files instead.
 PNG files have no compression.
 There are some caveats, though: